3220 Purchase of Restricted Items

 Purchases of controlled substances for research use must be made via Yale’s e-procurement solution.

 The University must maintain records, and report all purchases of non-taxable, high-proof ethyl alcohol.
-Contract orders for non-taxable ethyl alcohol are managed by the Purchasing Services Department.
+Contract orders for non-taxable ethyl alcohol are managed by the Procurement Department.
 The Department of Transport, Receiving, and Storage (TR&S) maintains a supply of this alcohol for research use and keeps records of use and reorder.
-To request alcohol from this stock, University users and departmental stockrooms must complete a Stock Requisition form.
+To request alcohol from this stock, University users and departmental stockrooms must complete a Stock Request Form.

 The policies governing the purchase of restricted materials are designed to meet regulatory compliance requirements and ensure the health and safety of the University community.
-Requests for exceptions, variances, or modifications to these policies should be directed, in writing, to the Purchasing Services Department and Yale Environmental Health and Safety or the Yale Institutional Animal Care and Use Committee, as appropriate.
-Any appeals to the decisions should be brought to the attention of the appropriate University committee (as listed in Policy Section above).
-Questions regarding interpretation of this policy should be forwarded to the director of Purchasing Services.
+Requests for exceptions, variances, or modifications to these policies should be directed, in writing, to the Procurement Department and Yale Environmental Health and Safety, the Yale Institutional Animal Care and Use Committee, or Yale’s Director for Export Controls, as appropriate.
+Any appeals to the decisions should be brought to the attention of the appropriate University committee or the Office of General Counsel (as listed in Policy Section above).
+Questions regarding interpretation of this policy should be forwarded to the Chief Procurement Officer.

 Roles and Responsibilities